danfuzz/lactoserv/doc/configuration/4-built-in-applications.md

   specified, it defaults to `308` ("Permanent Redirect").
 * `target` &mdash; The base URL to redirect to.
 This is prepended to the partial path of each request to form the final redirection URL.
-* `cacheControl` &mdash; `cache-control` header definition.
+* `cacheControl` &mdash; Optional `cache-control` header definition.
 If present and not `null`, every cacheable response comes with the specified header.

 ```js
 import { Redirector } from '@lactoserv/webapp-builtins';